luan-prates/CIMV/foundation/the_endless_tale.md

 after me.”
 But this challenge wasn’t quite what it seemed.
 The King added a strict condition.
 “If any man tries to tell such a story and fails, then his head will be cut off.”

+The King's daughter was very beautiful, and many young men in The Kingdom were willing to do anything to win her.
+But none of them wanted to lose his head, and so only a few tried for the prize.
+One young man invented a story that lasted three months; but after that, he could think of nothing more.
+His fate was a warning to others, and it was a long time before another storyteller was daring enough to take the King's challenge.